All Episodes

 And that's why making sure that we get comprehensive immigration reform done is so important.

-Uh it is gonna require work.
+It is going to require work.

 That's not our tradition.